 Our hyper-speed world keeps us on our toes.
 What worked last year, and maybe even last quarter, may not produce results now.
 If you are asking yourself How to Ask for Reviews, this article is for you.

-A few years ago, you might have acquired this information by discussing it with your neighbor over the backyard fence.
-However, today, online reviews are the virtual version of that fence.
+A few years ago, you might have found this information by discussing it with your neighbor by your mailboxes.
+However, today, online reviews have replaced that informal recommendation process.Your brand is what other people say about you when you’re not in the room. - Jeff Bezos Click To Tweet

 Online reviews can do miracles for your business.
-They can increase credibility, reputation, and prove that you’re as excellent as you say you are.
+They foster credibility, build your reputation, and prove that you’re as excellent as you say you are.
 Who doesn’t want that?

-So how to ask for reviews?
+So how do you ask for reviews?
 The best and most natural way to generate online reviews is by asking your customers to write reviews.
+Seems pretty obvious, doesn’t it?

-In this post, we will go over a few simple tips that will convince your customers to write online reviews for your products and services.
+However, before start requesting customer feedback, we should review the art of asking for customer reviews.
+This post will go over a few simple tips that will convince your customers to write online reviews for your products and services.

 Let’s begin with an easy way companies ask for a review from the customer–email.
 Requesting a review through email is one of the simplest and most effective techniques to generate new reviews.

 Also, email requests for reviews allow you to gauge customer loyalty and satisfaction levels.
-Clients self select themselves as people who are likely to recommend your business to others or those who are not.
+Clients self-select themselves as people who are likely to recommend your business to others or those who are not.
 If a client does not recommend your company, this can be a mini warning sign.
-Maybe they are not satisfied, or perhaps something went wrong.
+Maybe they aren’t satisfied, or perhaps something went wrong.

 The downside of asking for reviews through email is that it can be a bit difficult.
 You want people to open your email when you’re asking for a review.
 Make sure you have a way to verify email receipt and a way to monitor your open rate.